Maserati Ghibli review - MPG, CO2 and running costs

-Relatively high costs of ownership are a significant Ghibli stumbling block
+Relatively high costs of ownership are a significant stumbling block for the Ghibli

-The Ghibli Diesel is, in terms of fuel bills, the cheapest Maserati to run by quite some margin.
-Maserati claims it will return 48mpg and emit 158g/km of CO2, which is some way short of the BMW 530d, making it a far more expensive company car to run.
+The Ghibli diesel model was, in terms of fuel bills, the cheapest Maserati to run by quite some margin.
+Claimed economy of 48mpg and CO2 emissions of 158g/km, were still not particularly competitive with the BMW 530d, however.

-As well as high dealer servicing costs, the Ghibli also attracts high insurance premiums – even the lowest-powered diesel model falls into the highest possible insurance group 50.
-The BMW 530d is group 43.
+As well as high dealer servicing costs, the Ghibli also attracts high insurance premiums – even the lowest-powered model falls into the highest possible insurance group 50.
+The BMW 530d is in group 45.

-Maseratis of old have suffered pretty badly in that respect, thanks to a reputation for unreliability and problems with build quality.
+Maseratis of old have suffered pretty badly in terms of residual values thanks to a reputation for unreliability and problems with build quality.
 The modern era models may have debunked much of that old reputation, but it still seems likely that high maintenance and running costs, the model’s relative rarity and limited dealer network will be off-putting to future used car buyers.

 In this review